Activity centres open doors to new homes in established communities

 Activity centres are established communities across Melbourne that already have great access to jobs, services, public transport and green, open space.

-By planning for more housing in activity centres, we’re supporting more people to buy a home in the area where they grew up, to be close or family and friends, or even buy a home in the suburb they love.
+By planning for more housing in activity centres, we’re supporting more people to buy a home in the area where they grew up, to be close to family and friends, or even buy a home in the suburb they love.

 We consulted extensively on these activity centres and received nearly 10,000 responses from the local communities, councils and stakeholders across two stages of consultation.